|

 Training

-Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers on behalf of DLA Piper Australia, within Australia and across DLA Piper, are required to periodically complete our Modern Slavery Act Practical Training.
-The completion rate for the most recent round of training was 59%.
-More recently we have developed a shorter awareness training which we plan to roll out in 2023/24 to a wider group of colleagues in our business who work with suppliers or own supplier relationships, to further increase awareness and understanding of modern slavery within the firm.
+Since 2020 all colleagues with procurement responsibilities or who are supplier relationship managers for key suppliers on behalf of DLA Piper Australia, within Australia and across DLA Piper, are required to periodically complete our Modern Slavery Act: Practical Steps for Procurement training module.
+The completion rate for the most recent round of training can be found in the section on monitoring and performance indicators.

 Responsible Business

-At DLA Piper Australia, we believe great businesses can make a better world.
-That’s why, every day, we help our clients to succeed, and be responsible, sustainable businesses.
-Our view is that, together, we can make business better.
-The firm has adopted Sustainability & ESG as a strategic priority for the firm, and Impactvise has rated us the number one law firm in the world for ESG performance out of over 1000 law firms globally.
+DLA Piper has adopted Sustainability & ESG as a strategic priority for the firm, and Impactvise has rated us the number one law firm in the world for ESG performance out of over 1000 law firms globally.

 We have a responsible ethos and care about our people, our communities, and the environment, and uphold high governance and ethical standards.
-As a firm, we actively engage with our people, our clients, and our communities to understand evolving expectations, and ensure we meet and exceed those expectations.
+As a firm, we actively engage with our people, our clients, and our communities to understand evolving expectations.

 DLA Piper Australia is an executive member of the Australian Legal Sector Alliance (AusLSA), an industry-led association working collaboratively to promote best practice sustainability commitments and performance across the legal sector.